 Even while you’re away, there will be times that you find yourself tied to your accommodation or waiting for transport.

-So, I’ve brought you a list of entertaining, easy to pack, family and individual games and activities that should keep the relevant people, large or small, occupied in their time of need.
+So, I’ve brought you my list of top travel games: entertaining, easy to pack, family and individual games and activities that should keep the relevant people, large or small, occupied in their time of need.

-Plus, for my regular readers – you know the importance of playing with your kids.
+Plus, for my regular readers – you already know the importance of playing with your kids.
 If you’re looking for some great gifts, take a look at this post.

 Top travel games for your family holiday